Hornets GM: Atkinson reneging on agreement 'disappointing' - WHIZ News

 “That was a good decision, too.
 So maybe Kenny is on to something,” Kupchak quipped.

 Atkinson has not responded to interview requests from The Associated Press seeking comment about his decision to back out of the agreement.
-However, Kerr said Atkinson turned down the job because he didn’t want to uproot his family again.
+However, Kerr told NBC Sports that Atkinson turned down the job because he didn’t want to uproot his family again.

-Charlotte fired James Borrego on April 22 after he went 138-163 in four seasons at the helm.

 More AP NBA: https://apnews.com/hub/NBA and https://twitter.com/AP_Sports